Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Nail-On Construction: Engineered for a Secure Hold

 Four components work together to deliver reliable, wobble-free floor protection.
 The tubular rivet locks into solid wood without pre-drilling.
-The PA6 fiber surface glides silently across hardwood, tile, and all other hard floors.
+The PA6 fiber surface glides silently across hardwood, tile, and all other smooth, hard floors.

 PA6 Surface Pad